-The AMLA is based on the respective provisions set forth in the Swiss Penal Code (PC) (www.admin.ch/ch/e/rs/3/311.0.en.pdf), which define money laundering as any act that attempts to conceal the origin, or prevent the discovery or the confiscation of assets, whereby the offending person knows or has to assume that they derive from a criminal offence (article 305bis, PC).
+The AMLA is based on the respective provisions set forth in the Swiss Penal Code (PC), which define money laundering as any act that attempts to conceal the origin, or prevent the discovery or the confiscation of assets, whereby the offending person knows or has to assume that they derive from a criminal offence (article 305 bis, PC).

-Furthermore, the PC defines terrorist financing as accumulating assets or putting assets at the disposal of any attempt to finance a violent criminal act that aims to intimidate the population or to compel a state or an international organisation to perform or abstain from performing an act (article 260, quinquies PC).
+Further, the PC defines terrorist financing as accumulating assets or putting assets at the disposal of any attempt to finance a violent criminal act that aims to intimidate the population or to compel a state or an international organisation to perform or abstain from performing an act (article 260 quinquies, PC).

 A major part of the AMLA provisions detail the due diligence duties in connection with a financial intermediary's handling of third party assets (ie, assets that are not owned by the financial intermediary (FI)).
-Among others, the AMLA obliges the FI to duly identify the contractual party and to duly determine the beneficial owner (BO), if any.
-In connection with the determination of the BO, the CDB 08's very detailed provisions, although originally not an official legislatory act but a code of conduct privately agreed among the Swiss banks, represent the de facto minimal standard to which an FI is well advised to implement and adhere.
-The SROs' regulations follow, as a rule, the system of the CDB08 and the Swiss Financial Market Supervisory Authority (FINMA) declared it is part of the supervisory standard that needs to be adhered to by each bank and securities' dealer.
+Among others, the AMLA obliges the FI to duly identify the contractual party and to duly determine the beneficial owner (BO), if any, and to document such identifications appropriately.
+In connection with the determination of the BO, the CDB 08's very detailed provisions, although originally not an official legislatory act but a code of conduct privately agreed among the Swiss banks, represent the de facto minimal standard, which an FI is well advised to implement and adhere to.

+The SROs' regulations follow, as a rule, the system of the CDB 08 and the Swiss Financial Market Supervisory Authority (FINMA)

+declared it is part of the supervisory standard that needs to be adhered to by each bank and securities' dealer.

-The AMLA's provisions are further detailed in a variety of directives, ordinances, circulars and explanatory notes issued by FINMA (www.finma.ch/e/pages/default.aspx).
-The most important respective acts are the FINMA anti-money laundering ordinance (GwV-FINMA) (www.admin.ch/ch/d/sr/9/955.033.0.de.pdf), available in German, French and Italian only), the ordinance on professional practice of financial intermediation (VBF) (www.admin.ch/ch/d/ sr/9/955.071.de.pdf), available in German, French and Italian only and the FINMA-Circular 2011/1 Financial Intermediation under AMLA (www.finma.ch/d/regulierung/Documents/finma-rs-2011-01.pdf, available in German, French and Italian only).
+The AMLA's provisions are further detailed in a variety of directives, ordinances, circulars and explanatory notes issued by FINMA.
+The most important respective acts are the FINMA anti-money laundering ordinance (GwV-FINMA, available in German, French and Italian only), the ordinance on professional practice of financial intermediation (VBF, available in German, French and Italian only) and the FINMA-Circular 2011/1 Financial Intermediation under the AMLA (available in German, French and Italian only), which further details the provisions of the VBF.